Empyreal96/easy-build-xbox/README.md

 - Xbox SDK Builder

-- Buildable BIOS with Biospack (From the Barnabus repack)
+- Buildable BIOS for XBOX versions 1.0 - 1.3 and xemu